 Coles and Woolworths both made headlines in 2015 when customers took to social media to complain about key Christmas items missing from their online orders.

-This means there's no danger of receiving a leg of lamb instead of a leg of ham, but if an item is out of stock, you'll simply miss out.
+Customers at both Coles and Woolworths can also choose whether to receive a suitable substitution if a product they order is out of stock.
+This means there's no danger of receiving a leg of lamb instead of a leg of ham, but if an item is out of stock, you simply might miss out.

 Ordering in advance

-If you love leaving things until the very last minute, online probably isn't the best option for you.
+If you're not into planning ahead, online shopping probably isn't the best option for you.

-According to Karantoni, last orders for Woolworths online must be in by 6pm AEDT, 23 December for pick up on Christmas Eve.
-For home delivery, you can order by 6pm for next-day delivery and 11am for same-day delivery in selected areas.
+Last orders for Woolworths online must be in by 23 December (unless sold out) for delivery or pick up on Christmas Eve.
+Order by 6pm (local time) for next morning and 11pm (local time) for next afternoon pick up or delivery.

 Shopping instore offers better choice, but beware of giving into impulse purchases.